 Objectives

 More complete and up-to-date sap flow measurements in the MELNHE plots are needed to gain a better understanding of the wollastonite effects on transpiration, and whether they appear to be following a similar timeline to those observed in W1.
-One hypothesis is that increased sap flux density will be observed in the Ca versus the control plot, particularly during the day if trees are photosynthesizing and transpiring more due to improved stomatal regulation.
+One hypothesis is that increased sap flux density will be observed in the Ca versus the control plot, particularly during the day, if trees are photosynthesizing and transpiring more due to improved stomatal regulation.
 Results would inform the role of Ca and Si in sap flux fluctuations, transpiration and productivity among trees in the MELNHE plots.
 Such results would shed light on the mechanisms behind the HBEF whole-watershed response.

 Methodology